kugelrund/pyquake/blender.md

   is true.
 - `models.<name>.no_naim`: Don't animate the model.
 Currently used for flame models since the movement introduces temporal inconsistency in the noise.
+- `models.<name>.shade_smooth`: Whether to use smooth instead of the default flat shading for the model.
 - `maps.<name>.fullbright_object_overlay`: Separate out fullbright regions of textures with the `overlay` flag set into their own objects.
 This is to make multiple importance sampling more efficient, since a large object with a small